-If you’d like your money to make a difference to the world as well as to your future, ethical investing may be for you.
-Learn about ESG considerations and the options available to you.
+If you’d like your money to make a difference to the world as well as your future, responsible investing may be for you.

 What is responsible investing?

 As we continue to battle the extremes of bushfires, drought and floods, consumers are increasingly looking for investment managers to take into account ESG issues as well as financial performance.

 While environmental concerns are a hot topic, ESG investing also encompasses social issues, as well as how companies make decisions and manage risks.

 - Environmental issues—climate change, carbon emissions, waste production, pollution, management of natural resources.

 - Social concerns—working conditions, human rights, community engagement, health and safety, employee relations, diversity.

 - Governance of companies—executive pay, political lobbying, bribery and corruption, board diversity and structure, tax strategy.